night-ghost/minimosd-extra/README.md

 v848
 * fixed bug with BatteryPercent in percent mode

+v849
+* new panel "channel scale" - graphical version of ChannelStatus

 Attention!
 This version is incompatible with the tools from the ArduCam and original MinimOSD-extra!

 Discussion forum - http://www.rcgroups.com/forums/showthread.php?t=2591835